Flatcurvature/flatcurvature.github.io/src/content/posts/rsa-aes-at-scale/index.md

 1. Use **AES** to encrypt the large data.
 2. Use **RSA** to encrypt the AES key.

-This is how most real-world systems (including HTTPS) work.
+This is how most real-world systems (including HTTPS) works.

 ## Step-by-Step Encryption Process